d3/d3-bundler/README.md

 Options:

+* <i>--output, -o</i> [default: "-"]

+Specify the path to the generated bundle file.
+Use "-" for stdout.

+* <i>--name, -n</i> [default: "d3"]

+Specify the name of the output module.
+This determines the name of the exported global in certain output formats.

 * <i>--external, -x</i> [default: false]

 If true, keep external dependencies external.
-This is useful if you want to generate a CommonJS build, say, and use a different bundler for generating you bundle.
+This enables the -f option, and is useful if you want to generate a CommonJS build or use a different bundler.

-* <i>--output, -o</i> [default: "bundle.js"]

-Specify the name of the generated bundle file.

 * <i>--format, -f</i> [default: "umd"]

 Specify the output format of the generated JavaScript.
 See [Rollup](https://github.com/rollup/rollup/wiki/JavaScript-API#format) for supported values.

-* <i>--name, -n</i> [default: "d3"]

-Specify the name of the output module.
-This determines the name of the exported global in certain output formats.
+This can only be used when inlining external dependencies (i.e., without -x).